Covid-19 norms flouted in 50 worst districts: Centre

 “These teams were to assess the situation on the ground, share their feedback, and work closely with the state authorities in looking for solutions.
 The health secretary’s letter is based on the feedback received from these teams, and asks them to plug the loopholes,” said a senior official in the health ministry.

+Read more: Delhi breaks all records in daily Covid-19 cases, Kejriwal rules out lockdown

-The central teams found a lack of adequate surveillance measures being taken by the state administrations, especially in areas declared containment zones, inadequate testing using reverse transcription polymerase chain reaction (RT-PCR) tests, insufficient manpower on Covid-19 duty, among other things.
+The central teams found a lack of adequate surveillance measures being taken by the state administrations, especially in areas declared containment zones, inadequate testing using RT-PCR tests, insufficient manpower on Covid-19 duty, among other things.

 “According to central government guidelines, at least 70% of the tests being conducted to detect Covid-19 need to be done through RT-PCR.
 All states will have to comply with this directive as RAT (rapid antigen test) is meant to be used in certain situations such as containment zones where mass testing is required to know the disease spread in a short span of time.
-It cannot replace RT-PCR testing,” said a health ministry official, who did not wish to be identified.
+It cannot replace RT-PCR testing,” said a health ministry official, requesting anonymity.

 Some districts are reporting a large number of cases from outside containment zones, for which the Centre advised states to expand containment areas or to notify new zones so that adequate surveillance measures can be taken.